d4l3k/cs421/hw7/hw7.md

 ### (b)

+No. It's not countable.

 We know that any subset of a countable set is countable.
-We also know that set of positive integers is also countable.
-We know that the finite union of countable sets is countable.
+The set of all subsets isn't countable however, since that's the definition of the power set.
+The power set of an countably infinite set is not countable.
+Thus, the set of subsets of
+$\Sigma^*$ isn't countable.

 ### (c)

+Part (a) shows that there are an infinite number of programs but countably infinite.
+Part (b) shows that since the number of possible languages is uncountable that means that there are some languages that aren't recognizable by any program.

 ## Question 5